Yuzhynets

-Yuzhynets', also known as Jujinetz, Juźynetz, Iujineț, Jujenet, Juzynci, Juzynetz, Yuzhenitse or Yuzhenitsy (Южинець), is a village in Chernivtsi Raion, in Chernivtsi Oblast, Ukraine.
+Yuzhynets', also known as Jujinetz, Juźynetz, Iujineț, Jujenet, Juzynci, Juzynetz, Jużyńce, Yuzhenitse or Yuzhenitsy (Южинець), is a village in Chernivtsi Raion, in Chernivtsi Oblast, Ukraine.
 It belongs to Stavchany rural hromada, one of the hromadas of Ukraine.

 Until 18 July 2020, Yuzhynets belonged to Kitsman Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernivtsi Oblast to three.
 The area of Kitsman Raion was split between Chernivtsi Raion and Vyzhnytsia Raion, with Yuzhynets being transferred to Chernivtsi Raion.